 A great brand is never an accident, but the product of purposeful decisions made along the way.
-Brand strategy is something which lies at the heart of any thriving business, and ultimately leads to customer loyalty and commercial success.
+Brand strategy is something that lies at the heart of any thriving business and ultimately leads to customer loyalty and commercial success.

 Communicating a brand’s mission, personality and story to customers across multiple touchpoints can be challenging.
 However, the advent of big data and analytics is heralding a sea of change in the way marketing and brand strategies are being delivered and measured.

 It’s becoming easier and more efficient than ever before to understand your customers, competitors and market trends.
 In this article, we uncover why brand strategy is important, how text analytics can help you to define brand strategy and how insights discovered through comparison can empower you to deliver breakthrough messaging.

 A brand strategy is a long-term plan for communicating your brand’s identity, mission and core values to potential customers, employees and internal stakeholders.
 It’s used by businesses to cultivate a certain image of their brand and guides the public-facing and internal aspects of a business.

 A clear and comprehensive brand strategy sets a company up for long-term success.
 Ultimately, it defines exactly what your brand identity is and where you fit into the market.
 Brand strategy forms the foundation of everything you do—from advertising, packaging and product development, to social media and customer service.
 Brand strategy answers questions such as:

 - What does your product or service do?

 - Who is your target audience and how do you identify them?